Akriti0100/Human-Action-Recognition/Readme.md

 ## How To Use

-To clone and run this application, you’ll need `Git` installed on your computer. <br>
+To clone and run this application, youâ€™ll need `Git` installed on your computer. <br>
 From your command line:

 ```